About the Program

 Accommodations

-You will live in an on-campus hotel in one of China’s most distinguished academic institutions.
-Hotel amenities include wi-fi, 24/7 concierge, refrigerator, daily housekeeping, laundry, safe for storage of valuables, cafeteria and gym.
+You will live on the campus of one of China’s most distinguished academic institutions.
+Lodging amenities include wi-fi, 24/7 concierge, refrigerator, daily housekeeping, laundry, safe for storage of valuables, cafeteria and gym.
 You will have opportunities to meet students from different parts of China and with diverse interests.
 Apart from all the practical conveniences of a student district, the campus also offers library access and will be an ideal base for your creative and research projects.

 Application